thndrbrrr/gimp-stable-boy/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] Rectangular selections as image sources for each mode
+- [X] 🟢 ~~Rectangular selections as image sources for each mode~~
+- [ ] 🟡 Inpainting on large images: Stable Boy determines the region to send to Stable Diffusion based on where you painted the mask (WIP)
 - [ ] Outpainting
 - [ ] Better GUI
 - [ ] Support for more options